English Spanish

 Americans With Disabilities Act: An Overview

-The Americans with Disabilities Act, Public Law 101-336, prohibits discrimination on the basis of disability in employment, activities of sate and local governments, public and private transportation, public accommodations and telecommunications.
+The Americans with Disabilities Act, Public Law 101-336, prohibits discrimination on the basis of disability in employment, activities of state and local governments, public and private transportation, public accommodations and telecommunications.
 The purpose of the law is to provide uniform protection against discrimination throughout the United States.
 Some of the ADA’s provisions are borrowed from Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability by any entity that receives federal funding.
 Thus, Section 504 applies to institutions of higher learning, medical facilities, public schools, and state and local programs that are funded by the federal government.

 Prior to enactment of the ADA, several states and localities passed statutes and ordinances which bar discrimination on the basis of disability.
 The ADA does not invalidate or limit the rights or remedies provided by an state or local law that provides greater protection than the Act.
 For example, some states require that employers with only five employees comply with non-discrimination prohibitions, while under the ADA only employers with more than fifteen employees are covered.
 In such cases, the state law still remains in effect; it is not superseded by the federal statute.